ai-traders/liget/README.md

 Not implemented:

  * V2 search, filter and alike queries.
 These seem to used only by UI or nuget gallery.
- * Authentication and user-based acceess.
+ * Authentication and user-based access.
 Currently the server is open for all requests.

 # Usage